Jobs for Graduate Students

 Materials you'll prepare in advance

 - A 10-page sample of your own writing (if you have only longer articles, please cut them).
-To preserve the anonymity of your sample, please remove your name from it.
+To preserve the anonymity of this portion of your application, please remove your name from it.

 - A letter of recommendation from someone familiar with your teaching or your potential as a teacher.
-We strongly encourage recommendation writers to send recommendations by email to email@example.com
+We ask letter writers to send recommendations by email to firstname.lastname@example.org by the February 17.

 - A URL for an online applicant information form.
 This form will ask you for more detailed contact information and information about your department, division, and year in the University.
 This information is stored separately from the rest of your application to help ensure that we read your writing sample and student paper comment without knowing your department or year.

-What if you're away in Winter 2014?
+What if you're away from campus and wish to apply?
 Remote applications

 If you can only apply remotely because you are out of state, please email us at firstname.lastname@example.org for information on remote applications.
-Remote applicants will email their cover sheet, writing sample, and personal statement to us; we'll then email you with the student critique and the URL to the applicant information survey.
+Remote applicants will email their cover sheets, writing sample, and personal statement to us; we'll then email you with the student critique and the URL to the applicant information survey.
+If you're invited to interview, we can arrange to do so by Skype or Facetime.

 What we look for in our applicants